Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 While it’s not usually a cause for alarm, it can be frustrating to see your beautiful plant start to lose its color.

-By understanding why ZZ plant leaves turn yellow, you can take the necessary steps to get your plant back to its vibrant self in no time!
+By understanding why ZZ plant leaves turn yellow, you can take the necessary steps to return your plant to its vibrant self in no time!

 Here are 10 possible causes of yellow leaves on ZZ plants, along with solutions to fix the problem:

-If you think your ZZ plant is getting too much water, the best solution is to stop watering it for a while and let the soil dry out.
+If you think your ZZ plant is getting too much water, the best solution is to stop watering it for a while and let the soil dry.

 It is better to underwater a ZZ plant than to overwater it.